mathgladiator/adama-lang/docs/docs/reference-constants.md

 ## Fast Intro

 You want numbers? we got numbers.
 You want strings?
 We got strings.
+Constants are a fast way to bring data into a document.
+For instance, the following code outlines some basic constants:

 ```adama
 #we_got_constants {